IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 1. The API surface โ€” the part that decides everything

-Systematic traders care about API quality more than about commission tables.
+Systematic traders care about API quality more than commission tables.
 A broker can be 30% cheaper and still cost you a year of your life if its API drops connections, mangles option chain symbols, or rate-limits you mid-bar.

 IBKR โ€” three APIs, one philosophy